akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 # Backpropagation and vanishing gradient

 In practice, neural network learning is done by optimizing the weights.
 This can be performed by using [backpropagation][backprop].
-We check error for each layer, and adjust the weights in the appropriate direction.
+We check the error for each layer and adjust the weights in the appropriate direction.
 This error is then propagated all the way back to the first layer.
 To do this in practice, [gradient descent][gradientdesc] algorithm is often used.
 We need to have a loss function.
 The gradient tells us which way we need to go